gorenje/millieons.org/n/texts.md

 - War can be described as an unfortunate destructive happening forced onto the [many by the few](/n/europe).

+- I believe in a [God that does not want to be believed in](/w/father-xmas), you believe whatever you like or nothing at all.
+I respect that just as you respect my belief.

 ### Human Condition

 - It took a while for me to learn how to [explain](/w/explain).
 Explaining things to other people is about talking in their language.